 Internships

 Internships are essential learning and professional experiences to help students gain knowledge in the field, discover their interests and build a resume and portfolio to get a job.
-Jean Giovanetti, the department’s internship coordinator, works with students and employers to create internship opportunities.
-The J427 Professional Journalism Internship course also is an option for academic credit.
-About 87% of students in our program have one or more internships before graduation.
+AMP works with the College of Business internship program to offer credit for internships.
 We believe this internship rate contributes to our 88% job placement rate in the field for new grads.
-Check out these internship openings and reach out to Jean Giovanetti with any questions.

 In addition, UW Oshkosh’s Career and Professional Development is available to help you in your internships or job search.
-Check the online resources, classes, Handshake and more.
+Check the online resources, classes, and Handshake.

 Internship Criteria